 Heavy-Duty Aluminum Pedals

 The body is made from cast and machined aluminum, so these pedals are as durable as they can be.
-Perhaps the only drawback is that they come in one color only (black), but that’s a minor concern.
+They come in multiple colors to match your bike.

 Even though maintenance is simple, there won’t be much of it due to completely sealed bearings and a Chromoly steel axle.
 You’ll find little if no gunk inside after months of having fun on the trails.

 Buy them if you race, ride more seriously, or just want the best possible trail experience.

 Best Clipless Road Bike Pedals